Caring for Children with Juvenile Idiopathic Arthritis (JIA): A Parent’s Guide

 With the help and guidance of our Patient Council (a group of patient leaders from across the country), we have published the first comprehensive document that helps all parents and caregivers of children managing their JIA disease journey.

 It’s designed to help you make decisions about your child’s health in an ongoing partnership with your rheumatologist and other health care professionals.

-Please fill out the form below to download the inaugural RA patient guidelines for free.
+Please fill out the form below to download the inaugural JIA guidelines for free.

 Juvenile idiopathic arthritis is a disease that has many different forms.
 JIA affects as many as 294,000 children and adolescents in the U.S. today.
 Regardless of whether your child has lived with JIA for years, or has been recently diagnosed, this guide will give you more information about: